JapanShopHelper

 Heads Up

 Do not wait until you arrive in Japan to book a Kyoto hotel during sakura week.
-I’ve seen standard business hotels hit ¥30,000/night (normally ¥8,000).
+Standard business hotels hit ¥30,000/night (normally ¥8,000).
 Book 3–4 months ahead, or stay in Osaka and take the 15-minute train to Kyoto.

 Your sakura season checklist